JB395/Bits-to-Target-and-Difficulty/README.md

 ### addnode "node" "add|remove|onetry"

 Attempts to add a node with a known IP address.
 This command is useful for new wallets that are having trouble making peer connections.
-Here are some good IP addresses to add, you can put these one after another, then the wallet will try for a few minutes to make a peer connection with each.
-Qtum-qt will return “null” after each, qtumd returns nothing.
+Here are some good IP addresses to add, you can put these commands in one after another, then the wallet will try for a few minutes to make a peer connection with each.
+Qtumd returns nothing:

 ```
 addnode 35.200.159.68:3888 add